 You can also shoot 4K Ultra HD video at 30 fps, and the camera has a range of connectivity options so you can transfer images via cable, WiFi, Bluetooth and NFC.
-The Nikon D500 includes everything you need to start shooting except a lens.
+The Nikon D500 includes everything you need to start shooting including a 16-80mm ED VR lens.

-At $1,900, it’s an investment where you receive great value for your money and a camera that will not only perform well during all sorts of wildlife photography, but might well stay with you a lifetime.
+It’s a camera that will not only perform well during all sorts of wildlife photography but might well stay with you a lifetime.
 This is the overall the best camera for wildlife photography in its price range.